 The sweeping scene at Grand View Point illustrates why the park is called Canyonlands.

-The path from the parking area to the overlook is fully paved and accessible for the first 300.
+The path from the parking area to the overlook is fully paved and accessible for the first 300 feet.
 Just beyond this paved platform, follow the trail down a stone staircase.
 From this point the trail is a mix of dirt and slickrock marked by cairns for 2 miles round trip.
 Be careful to not get too close to the edge.
 Watch children at this viewpoint and along this trail.

 The breathtaking view from this overlook goes on for hundreds of miles to the horizon.